How to Color a Wood Burning Project

 1. Design Stage

 - A pleasing design for your wood burning project is obviously essential.
-Refrain from corner-cutting in the design stage, as it usually reflects in the final product.
+Refrain from corner cutting in this stage as it usually reflects in the final product.
 What makes for a pleasing design?
-A good design simply feels right.
-Tastes may vary, but a common consensus often exists as to what is lastingly attractive.
+Thomas Aquinas’ definition rings true for me: “Beauty is that which pleases the eye of the beholder.”
+Tastes may vary among beholders, but a universal consensus often exists as to what is lastingly attractive.

 - Whichever design you choose, work at it until you are perfectly pleased with it.
 The design I have chosen is Celtic in nature.
 I tried to make it original, which is always more meaningful.
 However, it is acceptable to copy something that you like, especially if you are just beginning.